MicrosoftDocs/minecraft-creator/creator/Documents/EditorTutorial.md

 # Minecraft Editor Tutorial

-This tutorial is intended to guide you through creating an Editor project, using each tool, and then exporting the project as a world that can be opened in Minecraft.
-It is also meant to familiarize you with the keyboard shortcuts.
+This tutorial is intended to guide you through using Mineraft Bedrock Editor to accomplish a variety of tasks.
+Before you begin, you should know how to launch Editor, create a project, move around, and switch between the two modes.

+There will be some hints about using keyboard shortcuts and which commands should make things easier.

 > [!IMPORTANT]
 > Just like we add features to the Minecraft game from time to time, Minecraft Editor is still under development.
-> It could change from time to time as we get feedback from creators like you.
+> It will change from time to time as we get feedback from creators like you.

 --------